eficode-academy/docker-katas/labs/3-deletion.md

 **Summary**

 You have now seen the swiftness of creating a new container from an image, trash it, and create a new one on top of it.
-You have learned to use `rm` for deleting containers, `rmi` for images, `images` for listing the images and `ps -a` to look at all the containers on your host.
+You have learned to use `container rm` for deleting containers, `image rm` for images, `image ls` for listing the images and `container ls -a` to look at all the containers on your host.